graciellehigino/ms_range_interactions/manuscript.md

 One potential option for improving our estimates of species’ distributions is to make use of data on ecological interactions.
 Yet a complete assessment of ecological interactions is difficult.
-The number of interactions sampled will always be lower than the number of mathematically possible interactions, mainly due to forbidden links - those interactions that although theoretically possible cannot occur for a variety of reasons, e.g., spatial mismatches in species ranges or temporal uncoupling of species [@Jordano2016SamNet].
+The number of interactions sampled will always be lower than the number of possible interactions, mainly due to forbidden links [REF - Olesen], those interactions that although theoretically possible cannot occur for a variety of reasons (e.g., spatial mismatches in species ranges or temporal uncoupling of species [@Jordano2016SamNet]).
 This lack of local ecological information, known as the Eltonian Shortfall, is aggravated by biased sampling methods and data aggregation [@Poisot2020EnvBia;
 @Hortal2015SevSho].
 Nevertheless, we have witnessed an increase in the